grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 curl localhost:9999/loki/api/v1/raw -XPOST -H "Content-Type: application/json" -d '{"log": {"is_secret": "false", "level": "debug", "message": "This is a debug message!"}, "timestamp": <YOUR TIMESTAMP HERE>}'
 ```

-Now that you have sent some logs, let's see how they look in Grafana.
+Now that you have sent some logs, its time to see how they look in Grafana.
 Navigate to [localhost:3000/explore][] and switch the Datasource to `Loki`.
 Try querying for `{source="demo-api"}` and see if you can find the logs you sent.